peterhcharlton/starter-hugo-academic/content/post/martin_black_prize/index.md

 _[Detecting beats in the photoplethysmogram: benchmarking open-source algorithms](/publication/assess_ppg_beat_detectors/)_

+The Institute of Physics in Engineering and Medicine announced the award [here](https://www.ipem.ac.uk/news/winners-of-ipem-s-international-journal-prizes-for-2023-announced/).

 ## Media coverage in Physics World

 The prize was covered in [this Physics World article](https://physicsworld.com/a/heartbeat-detection-in-smartwatch-signals-wins-physiological-measurement-best-paper-award/).